biffbaff64/LughSharpFramework/Documents/Buffers.md

  - Capacity: Measured in bytes.
 Represents the total allocated byte size.
  - Position: _position (int) tracks the current read/write position (in bytes).
  - Limit: _limit (int) marks the boundary for read operations (set by Flip()).
-   Length: _length (int) tracks the number of elements of their specific type currently "valid" or "written".
  - Endianness: IsBigEndian (bool) flag to indicate byte order (Big-Endian or Little-Endian).

 Key Responsibilities: